POETSII/pml/doc/manual.md

 - Two device properties: `id` and `outdegree`
 - Several state elements named `req_buffer_*`

-Again, these are used to support some template features.
+Again, these are used to support some model features.
 Apart from these, the state elements `visited` and `results` have been specified as expected.

-### The `simple` Template
+### The `simple` Model

 At the moment, `pml` supports a single programming model, called `simple`.
 The rationale and mechanics of this model are described here.